dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 ###Summary

 1. An <i>observed values</i> should be somewhere around the <i>expected value</i>; the difference is chance error.
 The likely size of the chance error is given by the <i>standard error</i>.
 For instance, the sum of the draws from a box will be around the expected value, give or take a standard error or so.

+2. When drawing at random with replacement from a box of numbered tickets, each draw adds to the sum an amount which is around the average of the box.
+So the xpected value for the sum is

+* (number of draws) x (average of box)